 This genetic signature is also called Klinefelter syndrome because it was first described in 1942 by Dr. Harry Klinefelter, an endocrinologist at Massachusetts General Hospital.
 He published a case study of nine adult men with a common set of symptoms involving hypogonadism.
 At the time, chromosomes had not yet been discovered.
 That occurred in 1956, when scientists confirmed that humans typically have 23 pairs of chromosomes, including two sex chromosomes.
-In 1959, a young English researcher, Patricia Jacobs, identified an extra X chromosome as the genetic marker for Klinefelter syndrome, and gave it the genetic signature of 47,XXY.
+In 1959, scientists identified an extra X chromosome as the genetic marker for Klinefelter syndrome, and gave it the genetic signature of 47,XXY.

-Because symptoms are subtle and vary widely from one person to the next, only 30 percent of affected individuals are diagnosed with Klinefelter syndrome during their lifetimes.
-Some may be identified prenatally due to maternal testing (via amniocentesis, CVS, or a non-invasive cell free DNA blood test).
+Some individuals are found to have 47,XXY before birth due to maternal testing (via amniocentesis, CVS, or a non-invasive cell free DNA blood test).
 Another point at which 47,XXY, may be detected in an affected individual is during infertility testing in adulthood.

 One of the goals of AXYS is to encourage families to be aware of the developmental, medical and psychosocial issues that may accompany 47,XXY.
-When children exhibit a history of symptoms such as speech delay, learning disability, mild autism, or delayed puberty, parents should follow up with genetic testing to determine whether the cause is an SCA.
+When children exhibit a history of symptoms such as speech delay, learning disability, mild autism, or delayed puberty, parents may wish to ask for genetic testing to determine whether the cause is an SCA.

 Testing for 47,XXY involves a specialized blood test, either a “karyotyping” or a “microarray.”
-Health care professionals, including physicians, may be familiar with the endocrine features of Klinefelter syndrome, but not the developmental and cognitive difficulties associated with it.
-They often associate genetic syndromes with dysmorphia (characteristic facial or body features) or with intellectual disability, for which they fail to suggest genetic testing.
+Health care professionals may be familiar with the endocrine features of Klinefelter syndrome, but not the developmental and cognitive difficulties associated with it.

 Myths About 47,XXY